openstack/placement/doc/source/user/provider-tree.rst

 1. ``NUMA1_1`` (``VCPU``) + ``CN1`` (``MEMORY_MB``, ``DISK_GB``)
 2. ``NUMA1_2`` (``VCPU``) + ``CN1`` (``MEMORY_MB``, ``DISK_GB``)

-This is because ``SS1`` is not in aggregate A, and because aggregate B on ``NUMA2_1`` doesn't span the whole tree since the ``NUMA2_1`` resource provider isn't a root resource provider.
+This is because ``SS1`` is not in aggregate B, and because aggregate B on ``NUMA2_1`` doesn't span the whole tree since the ``NUMA2_1`` resource provider isn't a root resource provider.